Louis D. Brandeis Center for Human Rights Under Law: Antisemitism

-Anti-Israelism
+BDS movement

 The Boycott, Sanctions, Divestment (BDS) movement against Israel has gained significant momentum in recent years, particularly on college campuses.
 A report by the Anti-Defamation League alleged that "the strategies used in many BDS campaigns [are] anti-Semitic".
-It is in the Brandeis Center's view that the BDS campaign is antisemitic because some of its proponents act out of conscious hostility to the Jewish people; others act from unconscious or tacit disdain for Jews; and still others operate out of a climate of opinion that contains elements that are hostile to Jews and serve as the conduits through whom anti-Jewish tropes and memes are communicated; while all of them work to sustain a movement that attacks the commitment to Israel that is central to the identity of the overwhelming majority of Jewish people.
-With the rise of the BDS movement, the Brandeis Center has increasingly sought to deal with the antisemitism associated with the movement.
+The Brandeis Center's labels the movement as antisemitic and believes that activists of the BDS campaign act out of explicit or subtle hostility to jewish individuals to attack what the group regards as "a symbol of identity for the overwhelming majority of jews".

 LDB has been involved in numerous lawsuits involving the Israeli–Palestinian conflict and campus life.
-Its critics claim that the organization engages in lawfare on Israel's behalf—lawsuits and threats of lawsuits intended to silence criticism of Israel.
+Its critics claim that the organization engages in pro-Israel lawfare—lawsuits and threats of lawsuits intended to silence criticism of Israel.

 Legal action

+Georgetown University lawsuit (2026)

+In 2026, LDB helped a Jewish Georgetown University student defend himself against a $10 million lawsuit filed by a former university employee, Aneesa Johnson.
+The student publicly criticized Johnson’s antisemitic social media posts, a fact that led, according to Johnson, to her dismissal.
+The lawsuit involved other defendants, such as Canary Mission and the university itself.

+The U.S. District Court for the District of Columbia dismissed the claims with prejudice, saying that the lawsuit targeted protected speech and could have a chilling effect on campus discussions about antisemitism.

-UC Berkeley School of Law lawsuit (2023-2025)
+UC Berkeley School of Law lawsuit (2023–2025)

 LDB filed a lawsuit against the UC Berkeley School of Law in 2023 over organizations, including but not limited to the Berkeley Journal of Gender, Law & Justice, Queer Caucus, and Women of Berkeley Law, adopting anti-Zionist bylaws.
 LDB claimed that the anti-Zionist bylaws were antisemitic.
 A motion to dismiss the case is currently pending before the Northern District of California.

 On March 28, 2025, a hearing was held regarding the motion to dismiss the lawsuit.
 Subsequently, on April 1, 2025, U.S. District Judge James Donato ruled that the lawsuit could proceed.
 The judge allowed claims alleging violations of equal protection, free exercise of religion, and civil rights to move forward against university officials, including University of California President Michael Drake and former UC Berkeley Chancellor Carol Christ.
 The court found that the plaintiffs plausibly alleged that Jewish students and faculty were treated differently and that the university was deliberately indifferent to on-campus harassment and a hostile environment.

 The lawsuit, filed by the Brandeis Center and Jewish Americans for Fairness in Education, centers on policies adopted by at least 23 student groups at Berkeley Law.
 These policies exclude speakers who identify as Zionists, which the plaintiffs argue effectively bars many Jewish students from full participation in campus life.

 University officials have defended the student groups' rights under the First Amendment, stating that while the policies may be offensive to some, they constitute protected speech.
 Berkeley Law Dean Erwin Chemerinsky emphasized that the university cannot compel student groups to invite speakers with opposing viewpoints.